Paul-Reed/node-red-contrib-simpletime/README.md

 ### Inputs

-Any existing payloads or topics being injected into simpletime will pass unaltered through the node.
+Any existing payloads or topics being injected into simpletime will pass unaltered through the node except msg.data
+If msg.data is present, it MUST contain a valid date that could be processed by the `new Date()` constructor such as;
+`2024-04-16T12:02:05Z`
+`Mon, 22 Apr 2024 19:55:05 GMT`
+`2024-05-11`
+`1715538484102` (as a number)

+If msg.data is not present, simpletime will calculate it's outputs based on the current date & time.

 ### Outputs

 In addition to any existing payloads, a number of additional payloads will be added, which can be utilised later in the flow.
 By default, all the additional properties will be added to the message but this can be altered in the node configuration, using checkboxes

 ### Details